Many homeowners make the mistake of not paying proper attention to garage security while spending a fortune on reinforcing other areas of their house.

 There are many security systems available on the market and it’s not always easy to find the one that best suits your needs.
 I suggest that you thoroughly read the offers and take a close look at the equipment packages, and pay only for those features that are really useful to keep your garage safe.

-An alarm system is not a replacement for other security measures, such as window lock or security film.
+An alarm system is not a replacement for other security measures, such as window locks or security film.